money

 Introducing Nutmeg

 Introducing Nutmeg, the digital wealth manager that's part of the Chase family.
-You can now open an account with Nutmeg (Opens in new window) and keep an eye on your investments from the Chase app – so you can see everything in one place.
+You can now open an account with Nutmeg (Opens in new window) and keep an eye on your investments through the Chase app – so you can see everything in one place.